A Say Sorry exclusive sit-down conversation | 14 May 2026

 This was also undertaken by reason that Claude AI was referencing material as written by Massimo Introvigne and published in the Bitter Winter online newsletter.

-The submitting of accurate, neutral, and non-apologetic material, provided any balance needed.
+The submitting of accurate, neutral, and non-apologetic material, was undertaken to provide any balance needed.

 Claude AI was also tasked with looking into whether the Watchtower Society legal contract could support allegations of harmful treatment of children within the Jehovah’s Witnesses in Norway and be a basis for denying State grants; and by extension the rest of the European Union.